-For band 41, there has been a discussion if we should use 100kHz channel raster or subcarrier based raster.
-Either raster is possible to support the full channel allocation with the floating sync.
-However, the subcarrier based raster is more optimum for wideband operation because of the finer channel raster granularity and no limitation on the SSB spacing (a multiple of 300kHz) we discussed above for the 100kHz channel raster.
-Since band 41 is more wideband than the other bands below 2.4GHz, we propose to use the subcarrier based channel raster for band 41.
+In NR AH#3 meeting in Nagoya, it was discussed if we should use 100kHz channel raster or subcarrier based raster for band 41 but there was no conclusion yet [5-7].

+Although either raster is possible, the subcarrier based raster is more optimum for wideband operation because of the finer channel raster granularity and no limitation on the SSB spacing.
+As we discussed above in Observation 3, we may only focus on the carrier aggregation to enable the access of UE with different channel bandwidth capability for the 100kHz channel raster.
+Since band 41 is more wideband than the other bands below 2.4GHz, we propose to use the subcarrier based channel raster for band 41 to allow more efficient way of handling UE supporting different channel bandwidth.

+Furthermore, the subcarrier based raster will possibly enable the sparse sync raster, which reduce the burden of initial cell selection.
+By introducing the sync raster (as can be big as 5MHz), the sync raster entry will be reduced by an order of 50, meaning the initial acquisition for such a wideband spectrum will be much easier and faster than other low bands using 100kHz channel raster.

 Proposal 2: Subcarrier based channel raster is proposed for all range 1 bands above 2.4GHz including band 41.